 The Las Vegas Tournament of Kings Show at Excalibur usually takes about eighty minutes from start to finish.

-You may need half an hour extra if you plan to buy tickets at the venue.
+You may need half an hour extra to buy tickets at the venue.

 We recommend booking tickets online.